qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 * Start a new empty project and add the :kbd:`roads` layer from the :kbd:`training_data` Geopackage.

-* Using the :guilabel:`Plugin Manager`, find a new plugin by entering the word :kbd:`QuickOSM` in the :guilabel:`Filter` field.
+* Install the plugin following the guidelines described in :ref:`plugin_installation` searching :guilabel:`QuickOSM`.
-* Select the plugin and click on :guilabel:`Install`.
-* Once the process is finished, close the Plugin dialog.

-QuickOSM plugin is available with two new buttons in the QGIS Toolbar or in the :guilabel:`Vector --> Quick OSM` menu.
+* QuickOSM plugin is available with two new buttons in the QGIS Toolbar or in the :guilabel:`Vector --> Quick OSM` menu.

 * Open the Quick OSM dialog.
 The plugin has many different tabs: we will use the :guilabel:`Quick Query` one.